 We need to help sales reps optimize their production line, so it produces more commission.
 That starts with showing reps the significant benefits of managing their pipeline daily or weekly.
 The CRM helps to:

-- Provides attention and focus on the most qualified opportunities (improve win rates)
+- Improve win rates by focusing on the most qualified opportunities

-- Identifies where additional help may be needed or what deals are in jeopardy based on velocity and activity level (get help when needed)
+- Shows where support may be needed to close deals with velocity and activity level issues.

-To keep a clean pipeline, each week Reps should:
+To keep a clean pipeline, each week, your sales team should:

 - Review every opportunity starting at the bottom of the funnel.

 - Prioritize the key opportunities by size, close date, strategic potential, etc.